-The following table reflects tenant-based vouchers that RHA is currently project-basing in FY 2021 and includes only those where a HAP contract was in place by the beginning of FY 2021.
+The following table reflects tenant-based vouchers that RHA is currently project-basing in FY 2022 and includes only those where a HAP contract was in place by the beginning of FY 2022.

-Property Name · · · · · · · · · · · · · · · · · · · Status at End of Plan Year RAD?
-Description of Project Planned Actual Mobility/ Opportunity Properties 38 38 Leased/ Issued No PH residents in good standing are allowed to move to RHA's scattered site properties on a two-year PBV.
+Property Name Number of Project-Based Vouchers Status at End of Plan RAD?
+Description of Project Planned Actual Year Mobility/ Opportunity Properties 38 38 Leased/ Issued No PH residents in good standing are allowed to move to RHA's scattered site properties on a two- year PBV.
 Single Family Home PBVs 16 16 Leased/ Issued No RHA owns several single-family homes purchased under NSP2 and other programs that are shifted to PBVs if a vacancy occurs.
 Yorkshire Terrace 16 16 Leased/ Issued No RHA is assigning PBVs to units at Yorkshire Terrace, a 30-unit LIHTC property.
 Partnerships 11 11 Leased/ Issued No RHA has formalized agreements with several nonprofit community partners to provide affordable housing to their clients.
+Willie J. Wynn Apartments 12 12 Leased/ Issued No Twelve PBVs have been assigned to this affordable housing development that was designed specifically to support seniors aging in place.
 Privately Owned Properties 25 25 Leased/ Issued No Privately owned properties are being assigned PBVs through a competitive process in exchange for their commitment to provide affordable housing to individuals and/or families who are experiencing homelessness.
-Total: Planned or Actual Existing Project-Based 106 106
+Total: Planned or Actual Existing Project-Based 118 118